Wind-WindKids/winding/wind.md

 operations: vm
 --
 @illuminate:
-Creates or updates existing artifact to be aligned with an intent.
+Creates or updates existing artifact to be aligned with an intent and runs it.

 @wind:
 Turns artifact into an intent.
 Adds intent, combining it in.